-Transition into Serious Delinquency (90+) for
+Transition into Serious Delinquency (90+) for Auto Loans by Age Percent of Ba

 Age is defined as the current year minus the birthyear of the borrower.

 Transition into Serious Delinquency (90+) for Credit Cards by Age Percent of B

 Age is defined as the current year minus the birthyear of the borrower.